waharnum/fluid-adaptive-content-service/README.md

 // for nlp service
 npm run test-nlp-contract

+// for translation service
+npm run test-translation-contract
 ```
 - To run a particular test
 ```
 node /relative/path/to/the/test/file
 ```
-**Note** that all the above commands for running tests should be performed at the root of the repository
+**Note** that all the above commands for running tests should be run at the root of the repository

 ## Documentation
 Learn more about the service and the endpoints, in its documentation, which can be found [here](https://app.swaggerhub.com/apis/kunal4/fluid-adaptive-content-service/1.0.0).